 I personally did not have great results with cannabis as far as pain management was concerned.
 But there are oils, including Rick Simpson oil (Google it and make your own decision about it) which can be used topically as well as internally (for instance, in the form of suppositories), for pain.
 I know of one woman who had anal cancer like myself, and she swore by the stuff.
 The Rick Simpson oil had too much THC in it for my taste, but there are other oils available that have no THC content, only CBD.
 I did not get around to trying these.

 If you have legal access, and you’re unhappy with the medications you are being offered by your doctors (for pain, nausea, anxiety, loss of appetite…), do yourself the favor of at least trying it out.
 Of course, discuss this with your medical professionals.
 My doctors all said “Go for it!”
-They could not legally prescribe it [here’s why], but I had their blessing.
+They could not legally prescribe it, but I had their blessing.
+[Update: Now that cannabis for recreational purposes has been legalized in California – and other states – this is not even an issue.]

 There is the community of people who are directly responsible for your care: your medical team, family, friends, neighbors.
 But there is also the community of other cancer patients: those who have been through it, those who are going through it, and those who have just been diagnosed, who can also be a source of camaraderie and support.